Prot: 10g, Carbs: 6g, Fat: 4g, Cal: 103

 I used Quest Multi-Purpose protein powder for this recipe.
 It bakes so well!
 And this is their unflavored version, so there isn’t any sucralose.
 All-natural!
 I also used Quest Brown Rice powder, which bakes up super-fluffy!
 (Update: It seems Quest has discontinued the brown rice powder.
-I think this brown rice flour would work in its place.)
+I think this brown rice flour would work well in its place.)

 Enjoy your new favorite breakfast, Everything Protein Bagels!

 This post contains affiliate links to products I recommend.
 When you make purchases through these links, this blog makes a small commission (at no extra cost to you).
 Thank you for supporting our work!

 - Serving size: 1 bagel

 - Carbohydrates: 6g